FFmpeg/FFV1/ffv1.md

 Background: in the first implementations of the FFV1 bitstream, the index for Cb and Cr Planes was stored even if it was not used (`chroma_planes` set to 0), this index is kept for `version <= 3` in order to keep compatibility with FFV1 bitstreams in the wild.

+## Remapping {V4}

+FFV1 v4 supports remapping samples, this is especially helpfull for floating point values.       {V4}
+This allows mapping 16,32 or 64bit floating point values into 16bit integers for each slice      {V4}
+as long as each slice is 65536 samples or smaller.                                               {V4}
+But it can also be used when some bits are always 0 or 1 to transform discontinuous sample ranges{V4}
+into continuous ones.                                                                            {V4}

 ## Color Spaces

 FFV1 supports several color spaces.
 The count of allowed coded Planes and the meaning of the extra Plane are determined by the selected color space.